-The Council has three shared services that are managed by Heads of Service not directly employed by Swale Borough Council.
+The Council has three shared services and a secondment arrangement that are managed by Heads of Service not directly employed by Swale Borough Council.
 The salary details for these post holders may be found in the transparency data of the relevant employing authority.

-Post Employing Authority Head of Audit Partnership Maidstone Borough Council Head of HR Shared Services Maidstone Borough Council Head of ICT Partnership Maidstone Borough Council
+Post Employing Authority Head of Audit Partnership Maidstone Borough Council Head of HR Shared Services Maidstone Borough Council Head of ICT Partnership Maidstone Borough Council Chief Financial Officer Kent County Council